jackayeung/gesturerecognition/README.md

 This project focused on the development of a right-handed gesture recognition system aimed at enhancing user interaction with a computer.
 Using computer vision and machine learning, the system interprets specific hand gestures, translating them into corresponding macros / actions on the computer.

-The script that performs this utilizes OpenCV, Mediapipe, PyAutoGUI, and WebBrowser to detect and interpret hand gestures from a live camera video feed.
+The script that performs this utilizes the following packages to detect and interpret hand gestures from a live camera video feed.

 * **OpenCV**: Utilized for capturing live video feed from the camera and processing each frame for gesture analysis.
-* **Mediapipe**: A robust library developed by Google, it offers the HandPose model which is crucial for accurate hand landmark detection and gesture interpretation.
+* **Mediapipe**: It offers the HandPose model which is crucial for accurate hand landmark detection and gesture interpretation.
 * **PyAutoGUI**: This library enables the automation of keyboard and mouse actions, allowing for the execution of macros corresponding to recognized gestures.
 * **WebBrowser**: Used to open URLs in the default web browser, such as linking to a school’s fight song when the ‘Hook ‘Em Horns’ gesture is recognized.